 Can I Insure My Car Under Someone Else?

-For example, if you assisted your friend with your car and got an accident, yet both of you are insured, what next?
+For example, if you assisted your friend with your car and got into an accident, yet both of you are insured, what next?

 In such a situation, your car insurance gets the primary insurance coverage from your insurance.
 And because your friend will have car insurance, the insurance will cover your friend’s secondary coverage.
 In other words, if your friend will cause an accident with your car, you are the one who will file a claim, face the wrath of increased rates, and pay your deductible.